 Previously Carden received £9511 in funding in the year 2016-17 from the government;this is know as the 'Primary Physical Education and Sports Premium' (SSP).This funding was been doubled for the academic year 2017-2018 and we now receive £19,110.
-We will receive this again for the academic year 2018-19 with the government set to release further details for funding beyond 2020.
+For the academic year 2018-19 Carden Primary School received £18870 for the Sports premium funding, with the government set to release further details for funding beyond 2020.

 The links below contain information on how Carden has previously used the SSP and its impact on the curriculum.